Deborah Eastman was appointed Associate Dean of the Faculty effective July 1, 2022.

-Understanding the molecular mechanisms underlying this development is interesting on its own, but it also has a wider application to human health.
+Understanding the molecular mechanisms underlying development is interesting on its own, but it also has a wider application to human health.
 The Notch pathway has been conserved from worms to humans and altered forms of Notch pathway proteins result in human diseases such as tumors, stroke and dementia (CADASIL), Alzheimer's Disease and Allagilles Syndrome.
-Dr. Eastman and other researchers in this field hope that possible cures may be found for these diseases by studying the function of this pathway in model organisms, such as fruitflies, that are amenable to molecular and genetic experimentation.
+Dr. Eastman and other researchers in this field hope that possible cures may be found for these diseases by studying the function of this pathway in model organisms that are amenable to molecular and genetic experimentation.

 Research in Eastman’s laboratory has focused on understanding the transcriptional regulation of Notch pathway target genes that are required for specifying cell types during Drosophila development.
 She and her students have used bioinformatic, genetic and molecular approaches to identify potential co-regulators of Notch target genes during Drosophila sensory organ development.
 Recently, Eastman shifted her focus on Notch and transcriptional regulation in flies to a new model organism, the Mexican salamander, Ambystoma mexicanum, otherwise known as axolotl.
 Specifically, she is studying the signaling pathways and molecules involved during taste bud development in axolotls.
 Her lab recently published a genome-wide study using RNAseq to identify potential genes involved in taste cell differentiation in axolotls.